 - a regularly scheduled commitment like working with primary school children once a week to support reading

 - flexible and negotiated arrangements such as working with a food bank as and when your commitments allow

 How would I like to interact with others?

 Different personalities will be drawn to different roles within volunteering.
 Do you like trying something new and different or are you more comfortable with using the knowledge and skills you have already?
 Would you prefer to work one-to-one or as a part of a larger team?

 Top tips for getting started in volunteering

-• Find out more: research the organisation and ask if you can speak to someone who already volunteers in the same organization – preferably a student so you can find out how they make it work for them
+- Find out more: research the organisation and ask if you can speak to someone who already volunteers in the same organisation – preferably a student so you can find out how they make it work for them